phish108/empxl/README.md

 1. Run the `bin/compile.sh` script to strip extra whitespaces from the source formulas.
 This creates a `compile`-folder with clean versions of the formula.
 2. Open a fresh Excel workbook.
 3. Save the workbook as an Excel template (`.xlst`)
-4. Open the name manager in the Formula ribbon.
+4. Open AFE
-5. Add the functions name by name.
+5. Open the Modules-Tab

-The Name Manager has a tendency to crash excel, randomly.
-Therefore, it is recommended to close the name manager during the building process and save the workbook to disk.
+6. Paste the content of `empxl.afe` into the Workbook-Module.
+7. Save the template for release.